A Kiss of Adventure

 - and live like a Kenyan!

 RECOMMENDATION: If you've enjoyed this story about the people of Kenya, you might also enjoy listening to a song I produced a few years ago about "Beautiful Kenya".
-Just click on that link in blue to dive straight into the story.
+Just click on that link in blue to dive straight into the song.